wandb/weave-mods/README.md

 ./dev.py mods/demo
 ```

+> [!Important]
-> NOTE: ensure you're logged into wandb and you'll likely want to set the WANDB_PROJECT env var to a project with existing weave trace data.
+> Ensure you're logged into wandb and you'll likely want to set the WANDB_PROJECT env var to a project with existing weave trace data.

 ### Create your own mod!